Inside the manhunt for an escaped murder suspect and jailer - NewsBreak

 Other clues also emerged: She bought men’s clothes at a local Kohl’s store and had also visited a store that sold sex toys.

-They also learned Vicky White left the jail with Casey White previously in what investigators believe was a dry run for the escape, two law enforcement officials told the AP.
+They also learned Vicky White left the jail with Casey White previously in what investigators believe was a dry run for the escape, two law enforcement officials told the AP .
 She'd taken him out of the jail for about 40 minutes, the officials said.
-The officials spoke on the condition of anonymity to discuss details of the investigation.
+The officials spoke on condition of anonymity to discuss details of the investigation.

 Tips flowed in to the Marshals Service and sheriff’s officials but nothing panned out until a tow truck driver from Tennessee called.
 He had towed the Ford Edge three or four days earlier and it was still in his tow yard, Keely said.